|

 Volunteers

-Volunteers are the life’s blood of the Foundation and the Museum.
-Day in and day out, they provide a myriad of services for the Foundation and the Museum.
+Volunteers are the life’s blood of the Foundation and the Travis AFB Heritage Center.
+Day in and day out, they provide a myriad of services for the Foundation and the Heritage Center.

 It took teamwork to restore and move the C-141 ”Golden Bear.”
 The expensive and complex operation was a perfect example of what the foundation does: bringing together resources to preserve our aviation heritage.